GonzaloStickar/Celestial-Bodies-Database---Linux/README.md

           2.4.1) Press "ESC"
           2.4.2) Press ":wq"
           2.4.3) Press "ENTER"
-        2.4.3) Explanation of added line:
+        2.4.3) Extra - Explanation of added line:
           host: Indicates that we are configuring an access rule for connections via TCP/IP.
           all: Indicates that the rule applies to all databases.
           all: Indicates that the rule applies to all users.